 - arthroscopic surgery

-Many types of complementary therapy can be added to the overall treatment plan for arthritis.
-The efficacy of these treatments vary among individual patients.
-Consult your primary care physician before starting any new treatment to see if it's safe for you.
+Several types of complementary therapy may help with arthritis pain.
+The efficacy of these treatments varies among individual patients.
+Consult your primary care physician before starting any new treatment.
+It is important to find out whether the treatment will be safe for you.

-Acupuncture and acupressure are used to relieve pain by inserting small needles into the skin at key points, which prompts the body to release endorphins and blocks the message of pain from being delivered to the brain.
+Acupuncture and acupressure are traditional Chinese medicine techniques.
+They relieve pain by stimulating the skin at key points.
+This prompts the body to release endorphins.
+It may also block messages of pain from being delivered to the brain.

 Transcutaneous Electrical Nerve Stimulation (TENS)